lucaswinningham/recipes/soups/chili.md

 #### Method

 - [ ] 1.
-In a 8 quart stockpot over medium heat, add the butter, onion, garlic, celery, and peppers.
+In an 8 quart stockpot over medium heat, add the butter, onion, garlic, celery, and peppers.
 Cook until fragrant and onions are translucent.
 - [ ] 2.
 Add the beef and sausage and cook until done.
 - [ ] 3.
 Add the beans, tomatoes, beef bouillon, chili powder, worcestershire, oregano, cumin, tobasco, basil, salt, pepper, cayenne pepper, paprika, and sugar.
 Stir to combine.
 - [ ] 4.
 Simmer for at least 2 hours stirring occasionally to prevent burning at the bottom.